-Canada surges to 4-2 win over United States in Olympic women’s hockey
+Canada surges to 4-2 win over US in Olympic women’s hockey

 Alex Carpenter and Dani Cameranesi scored for the Americans.
 Maddie Rooney stopped 23 shots in getting her second start of the tournament.
 She’s the most experienced of America’s trio, and backstopped the U.S. in the 2018 gold medal-winning game, but missed last year’s world championships while recovering from an injury.

-Canada (4-0) and the U.S. (3-1) are the tournament’s top seeds, and combined to outscore each of their first three opponents by a margin of 47-5.
+Canada (4-0) and the U.S. (3-1) are the tournament’s top seeds, and combined to out-score each of their first three opponents by a margin of 47-5.
 Their quarterfinal matchups won’t be set until Finland plays Denmark to determine the Group B standings later in the day.

 The game turned in Canada’s favor after Cameranesi, who converted her own rebound, and Carpenter, with a backhander on the power play, scored about two minutes apart to put the Americans up 2-1 with 11:34 remaining in the second period.